themosis/documentation/ajax.md

     dataType: 'json',
     data: {
         action: 'my-custom-action', // Your custom hook/action name
-        security: 'add-posts', // A nonce value
+        security: themosis.nonce, // A nonce value defined by the user with the "add-posts" action
         number: 2 // The value you want to send
     }
 }).done(function(data)